Shopify/mobile-buy-sdk-ios/README.md

 The native credit card checkout offers the most conventional user experience out of the three alternatives, but it also requires the most effort to implement.
 You'll be required to implement UI for gathering your customers' name, email, address, payment information and other fields required to complete checkout.

 Assuming your custom storefront has all the information it needs, the first step to completing a credit card checkout is to vault the provided credit card and exchange it for a payment token that will be used to complete the payment.
-Please reference the instructions for [vaulting a credit card](#card-vaulting-).
+To learn more, see the instructions for [vaulting a credit card](#card-vaulting-).

 After obtaining a credit card vault token, we can proceed to complete the checkout by creating a `CreditCardPaymentInput` and executing the mutation query: